Type Parser

 It doesn’t overwrite the existing property, but will create a new property with the parsed type value.

-The plugin will also parse complex types, such as union, intersection, and generic types.
-It will also supports Enums and TypeScript’s utility types.
+The plugin parses complex types, such as union, intersection, and generic types.
+It also supports Enums and TypeScript’s utility types.

 type Test1 = "value1" | "value2" | "value3";type Test2 = "value4" | "value5" | "value6";